 Any unused Dining Dollars at the end of the fall semester roll over to the spring semester.
 Any unused Dining Dollars at the end of the spring semester are forfeited; they are non-refundable and non-transferable.

 How do I make changes to my meal plan?

-You can make ONE change to your meal plan up until 5:00PM on the second Friday of each semester (August 30 for fall and January 24 for spring).
+You can make ONE change to your meal plan up until 5:00PM on the second Friday of each semester.
 After the meal plan change deadline, you may not change to a lower tier meal plan (for example, All Access to 185 Block Plan) and you may not add or remove Dining Dollars; you are locked into that plan for the remainder of the semester.
 However, at any point in the semester, you may change to a higher tier meal plan (for example, 100 Block Plan to 185 Block Plan), if you have not previously made a change.
 If you make a change to your meal plan, the appropriate refund or additional charge will be calculated and applied to your university account.

 To make a change to your meal plan, visit the Memorial Union ID Office, Room 110 on the first floor of the Memorial Union.

 What if I have a problem with my meal plan?

 Visit the Memorial Union ID Office, Room 110 on the first floor of the Union.
 Be sure to bring your Hornet ID card with you.

 What if my schedule doesn't allow me time to eat in any of the dining options?